morphman86/nt_nd_translator/README.md

 ## Troubleshooting

 - If you encounter issues with the cache file not being created or updated, check the file permissions to ensure that the application has the necessary access.
-- If the translation is not accurate or there are errors, check the OpenAI API key and configuration settings in `settings.py`.
+- If the translation is not accurate or there are errors, check the `TEMPERATURE` and `MAX_TOKENS` configuration settings in `settings.py`.
+- If OpenAI throws an error, it most often returns a solution to the problem.
+Most OpenAI-related settings is in the settings.py file
+- If OpenAI throws the `You exceeded your current quota, please check your plan and billing details.` error, you have most likely not set up payment methods for your OpenAI account.

 ## License